RonaldAllanRivera/aws_ecommerce/PLAN.md

    - [COMPLETED] Define migrations and models for Cart, CartItem, Order, OrderItem and Payment, with the indexes needed for reporting and order history (section 4.4).
    - [COMPLETED] Implement cart APIs (create cart, add item, update item, remove item, get cart) using token-based guest carts.
    - [COMPLETED] Integrate with the Catalog service to validate prices at checkout time using SKU-based product lookups and snapshots.
-   - Implement the `place-order` endpoint: create order, snapshot product data, handle a mock payment provider and set order status.
+   - [COMPLETED] Implement the `place-order` endpoint: create order, snapshot product data, handle a mock payment provider and set order status.
-   - Publish `OrderCreated` messages to the SQS queue with the full order summary payload.
+   - [COMPLETED] Publish `OrderCreated` messages to the SQS queue (logical `order-events` queue) with a summarized order payload.
    - Integrate Filament 4 for orders and payments (list, filter, view details).
-   - Add tests for cart behavior, order creation and SQS event publishing.
+   - Add tests for cart behavior, order creation and SQS event publishing (place-order feature tests added; broader cart and admin coverage still pending).

 5. **Email service implementation**
    - Configure the Email service to consume messages from the SQS `order-events` queue using Laravel queues.